eltoto1219/vltk/README.md

 To create an text-based dataset

-1. create a Textset class that inherits from the class `mllib.abc.textset.Textset` and implement a dataset-specific schema, the `forward` method which formats the text data to match the schema, and add both the dataset name aswell as the associated imageset
+1. create a Textset class that inherits from the class `vltk.abc.textset.Textset` and implement a dataset-specific schema, the `forward` method which formats the text data to match the schema, and add both the dataset name aswell as the associated imageset
 ```
 class VQAset(Textset):
     name = "vqa"